esalehi1996/POMDP_RL/README.md

 # POMDP_RL

 This repository contains code for solving Partially observable environments using off-policy model-free reinforcement learning algorithms such as Q-learning and Soft Actor-Critic.
+Our approach shows a significant boost in performance over traditional recurrent Q-learning on a wide variety of partially observable benchmarks.

 In this work we used two approaches for learning state representations for partially-observable environments:
 * **Generative model learning**